McAllister Hull: Postwar career

 After the war Hull attended Yale University, where he earned a B.S. in 1948 and a Ph.D. in 1951.
 He went on to teach physics at Yale for 20 years.

-Hull later said that the person who had exerted the greated professional influence upon him was Gregory Breit, the theoretical nuclear physicist who "was my mentor and friend for 20 years through my career at Yale."
+Hull later said that the person who had exerted the greatest professional influence upon him was Gregory Breit, the theoretical nuclear physicist who "was my mentor and friend for 20 years through my career at Yale."

 He also taught at the State University of New York at Buffalo, where he was the dean of graduate and professional education, and at Oregon State University.

-He moved to Albuquerque in 1977 to take up the position of provost at the University of New Mexico, where he also taught physics.
+He moved to Albuquerque in 1977 to take up the position of provost at the University of New Mexico (UNM), where he also taught physics.
 He remained as provost until the mid 1980s, and retired from UNM in 1989.

 Hull played an instrumental role in the establishment of UNM's optics program.
 He was also a strong supporter of the university's Peace Studies program.
 In 2007 he said that his greatest professional pride was a course he had taught "for more than 30 years" called Physics and Society.
 He had "hoped to promote closer relations between the arts and sciences at the University of New Mexico by creating a modern Aristotelian program recognizing the unity of knowledge.
 I came close, but ran out of time."

-In his later years, when his wife began to lose her eyesight owing to macular degeneration, Hull created a device intended to improve her vision by "direct[ing] light to portions of the retina unaffected by the disease to compensate for the loss in the central vision field."
+In his later years, when Hull's wife, Mary Muska Hull, began to lose her eyesight owing to macular degeneration, Hull created a device intended to improve her vision by "direct[ing] light to portions of the retina unaffected by the disease to compensate for the loss in the central vision field."
 Patented and marketed as the MacVision lens technology, it was put on the market in 2009 by MacVision Technologies, a joint venture by the University of New Mexico and Select Universities Technology, Inc.

 Hull said in 2007 that he had never met any survivors of Hiroshima or Nagasaki.
 "I have had Japanese students in my courses, perhaps children of survivors, in which I discussed the bombings," he said.
 "The students seemed to accept the bombings as justified by the Japanese aggression."

 He moved to Charleston, South Carolina, in 2007.

-At the time of his death, on February 9, 2011, aged 87, he was Professor Emeritus of Physics at UNM.
-Former University of New Mexico Provost and Professor Emeriti of Physics.
+At the time of his death, on February 9, 2011, aged 87, he was Professor Emeritus of Physics at UNM, Former University of New Mexico Provost and Professor Emeriti of Physics.